-Inbound is designed to bring potential customers to your business who are actively in the market.
+Inbound is designed to bring potential customers who are actively in the market to your business.
 It’s about getting found when they’re looking, rather than forcing your message on people who may or may not be interested.

 As an example, let’s talk about Mary.
 Mary owns a company that sells fancy dress socks.
 Cool, right?

-Inbound marketing tactics like these are designed to help prospects discover your business in the early stages of the Buyer’s Journey and to educate them on the benefits of your solution, all while building trust throughout the process.
+The best inbound marketing tactics are designed to help prospects discover your business in the early stages of the Buyer’s Journey and to educate them on the benefits of your solution, all while building trust throughout the process.

 But again, in direct contrast to inbound, these tactics (traditionally) have been put out into the world as interruptions.
 The piece of mail you didn't ask for, the commercial you skip through (thanks to on-demand technology), the Google Ad that's in the way of the organic results you're looking for.

-Going back to what I said at the start of this, however, the choice between inbound and outbound was fairly binary for most marketers.
+Going back to what I said at the start, however, the choice between inbound and outbound was fairly binary for most marketers.